samsquire/ideas3/README.md

 There's somewhere someone that thinks exactly like you on a matter.
 Let's uses quizes and questionnaires to make them easy to find.

+I propose a statement is shown and you say whether you agree or disagree with it.
+And you can specify clauses that you apply to the statement.

 I see a synergy with [1.
-Digital contracts](https://github.com/samsquire/ideas2/blob/master/README.md#1-digital-contracts) and the [Person Coordination API](https://github.com/samsquire/ideas3#36-person-coordination-api) whereby people come to agreements through digital means.
+Digital contracts](https://github.com/samsquire/ideas2/blob/master/README.md#1-digital-contracts), the [Person Coordination API](https://github.com/samsquire/ideas3#36-person-coordination-api) and the [World splitting app](https://github.com/samsquire/ideas2/blob/master/README.md#43-world-splitting-app) whereby people come to agreements through digital means.

 # 46.